Welcome to The Grannie Annie!

-In the spirit of celebration, each year some of the stories submitted to The Grannie Annie are selected for publication in a paperback book and on this website.
-Beginning in 2011, some stories are published in a PDF book as well.
+In the spirit of celebration, each year some of the stories submitted to The Grannie Annie are selected for publication in a book and on this website.
 The stories bring history to life and give readers of all ages a vivid glimpse of life in other places and other times.

 You Are Invited!

 If you are a student in U.S. grades 4 through 8, or a homeschooled or international student 9 through 14 years of age, you are eligible to submit a story to The Grannie Annie.
 You are invited to interview a family storykeeper and write about something you learn from your family's history — a story from before your birth.
 Then share your story with your family, school, and community . . . and with The Grannie Annie!

 Who are the storykeepers in your family?
 Ask them about your grandparents and great-grandparents, your parents, aunts, and uncles.
 Ask about their daily lives, their adventures, their joys, and their sorrows.
 Your story can be humorous, tragic, or inspirational.
 It can be a story of courage, adventure, or anything you find interesting about your family’s past.